raduan-rh60/Activity-Organizer/README.md

 # Activity-Organizer
-Developer:Md.
-Raduanul Haque.

-this is a project based on Angular and json queries.
+Developer: Md.
+Raduanul Haque. this is a project based on Angular verison 18 with bootstrap.

-# Description
+# How it works
 in this project we have these following pages:
 1. Landing page.
 2. Login page.